 Who can provide clinical supervision to students, qualifying members and others?
 In all instances, supervisory relationships must adhere to Professional Practice Standards, particularly those set out in section 4: Clinical Supervision.

-Beginning January 1, 2020, only registrants of six Ontario colleges* will be authorized to perform the controlled act of psychotherapy.
+Students: Only registrants of six Ontario colleges* will be authorized to perform the controlled act of psychotherapy.
 Students intending to join CRPO will need to be supervised by an RP in order to perform the controlled act of psychotherapy as part of their education.
 The RP supervisor must meet CRPO’s definition of a clinical supervisor.

 Students may still receive clinical supervision from another psychotherapy-practising professional* (as long as the supervisor meets the definition of clinical supervisor).
 However, that supervision will not enable the student to perform the controlled act of psychotherapy.